Nike, Inc.: Carbon footprint

 In 2021, Nike announced they were working with Newlight Technologies to find more eco-friendly materials for their sneakers.
-They specifically mentioned Newlight’s AirCarbon product which is a bioplastic that can be used to make shoes.
+They specifically mentioned Newlight's AirCarbon product which is a bioplastic that can be used to make shoes.
 The bioplastic is used as a replacement to leather, plastic, and other materials that are like that.
-Newlight was reported saying that the goal is to reduce Nike’s carbon footprint.
+Newlight was reported saying that the goal is to reduce Nike's carbon footprint.

+Sustainability

+Nike has taken steps to reduce its environmental impact.
+It has worked to reduce carbon emissions nearly 3% across its value chain from its FY11 baseline, and sourced from fewer, higher-performing contract factories.

+In 2019, Nike began a program called "Move to Zero" in an effort to achieve zero waste and zero carbon in the organization's supply chain and product lifetime.
+The men's and women's sections of the collection contain at least 60% organic and recycled materials, including sustainably sourced cotton.

 Marketing strategy

 Nike promotes its products through sponsorship agreements with celebrity athletes, professional teams and college athletic teams.
+Nike has endorsement deals with many top sports players such as LeBron James, Kevin Durant, and Serena Williams.

 Advertising

 In 1982, Nike aired its first three national television ads, created by newly formed ad agency Wieden+Kennedy (W+K), during the broadcast of the New York Marathon.
 The Cannes Advertising Festival has named Nike its Advertiser of the Year in 1994 and 2003, making it the first company to receive that honor twice.

 Nike also has earned the Emmy Award for best commercial in 2000 and 2002.
 The first was for "The Morning After," a satirical look at what a runner might face on the morning of January 1, 2000, if every dire prediction about the Y2K problem came to fruition.
 The second was for a 2002 spot called "Move," which featured a series of famous and everyday athletes in a variety of athletic pursuits.